CommonPaper/CSA/CSA.md

 ## USING THIS AGREEMENT
 To use this Agreement, the parties must complete and sign or electronically accept a Cover Page.
 Capitalized and <span class="keyterms_link">highlighted</span> words have the meanings given on the Cover Page.
-However, if the Cover Page omits or do not define a highlighted word, the default meaning will be "none" or "not applicable".
+However, if the Cover Page omits or does not define a highlighted word, the default meaning will be "none" or "not applicable".
 All other capitalized words have the meanings given in these Standard Terms.

 1. ## Service